Diamond Select Toys: Minimates

-Marvel Select and other Select lines
+Marvel Select and other lines

 The 7-inch scale Marvel Select line was originally developed by DST in 2002 with Marvel Comics' toy division, Toy Biz, as a specialty-market counterpart to the larger company's mass-market offerings.
 Diamond Select handled design, sales and marketing, while Toy Biz handled development and production.
 At the time, the figures were mostly based on peripheral Ultimate Marvel and Marvel Knights characters.
 DST eventually took over development and production from Toy Biz and the line expanded to include core Marvel characters.

 Early Marvel Select figures focused on sculpting over articulation and typically included detailed, diorama-style bases that required large packaging.
 These bases were sometimes reduced in size or omitted completely to accommodate figures of larger characters like the Hulk, which could fill the packaging on their own.
 Over time, the amount of articulation per figure increased, but the large bases became uncommon.
 Instead, more accessories and interchangeable parts began to be included.

 DST has also used the "Select" label for other lines, to indicate that they are in the same 7-inch scale.
 Universal Monsters was the second Select line, The Munsters was the third, and Alice: Madness Returns the fourth.
 The defunct Star Trek action figure line was relaunched in 2013 as Star Trek Select.
 All Universal Monsters, Munsters and Star Trek Selects also received non-Select releases at Toys "R" Us, with the larger accessory pieces removed and sometimes replaced by different, smaller ones.